0x90d/videoduplicatefinder/README.md

 <img src="https://user-images.githubusercontent.com/46010672/129763067-8855a538-4a4f-4831-ac42-938eae9343bd.png" width="510">

 # License
-Video Duplicate Finder is licensed under AGPLv3
+Video Duplicate Finder is licensed under AGPLv3.

+The optional AI components are downloaded separately on first use and carry their own licenses: ONNX Runtime (MIT) and the DINOv2-small embedding model (Apache-2.0).
+Neither is bundled with or linked into the release binaries.

 # Credits / Third Party
 - [Avalonia](https://github.com/AvaloniaUI/Avalonia)